Skip to content

 Debug Output#

-export ACTDEBUG=true
+export ACT_LOGLEVEL=true

 Secrets can be accessed using the 🔑 Secret Node.
 Alternatively, you can access them directly in the inputs of Run Program, Run Script or Environment Vars by using the Expression Syntax.

-GitHub Actions workflows#
+GitHub Actions Workflows#

 - name: Execute Action Graph